voi-tech/notebook-navigator/README.md

 - **Cmd/Ctrl+Shift+Click** on any tag - Adds to search with OR
 - Tags are automatically added in the correct format
 - Click tags again to remove them from search

+**Notes:**

+- Search is case-insensitive for both tags and filenames
+- Searches current folder and descendants (if descendants are enabled)
+- Tag filters work with hierarchical tags (searching `#project` includes `#project/work`)
+- Clear search with Escape key or by clicking the clear button
+- Search persists between sessions

 ### 2.10 Tag drag and drop, tag rename and tag deletion (new in version 1.8.0)